Minnesota Online School FAQs

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, esports, community service, and other activities.
 Families can get together in their local communities through our private Facebook groups.
-In addition to school-based clubs, Stride K12 online national clubs help connect students with like interests and passions.
+In addition to school-based clubs, K12 online national clubs help connect students with like interests and passions.

 Do you provide curriculum for students with special needs?